usnistgov/800-63-3/sp800-63c/sec8_security.md

     of the following mechanisms is used:

-	1. The secondary authenticator may contain sufficient entropy that an attacker without direct access to the IdP’s random number generator cannot guess the value of a valid secondary authenticator.
+	1. The secondary authenticator may contain sufficient entropy that an attacker without direct access to the IdP's random number generator cannot guess the value of a valid secondary authenticator.

 	2. The secondary authenticator may contain timely assertion data that